and Young Adult Literature:

 Hamlet and the Elizabethan Revenge Ethic in Film and Text

 A high school lesson plan from EDSITEmnet.
 See also Hamlet Meets Chusingura: Traditions of the Revenge Tragedy.

 Julius Caesar Lesson Plan: Analyzing Speeches

 For grades 9-12.
-See also Pre-reading for Julius Caesar and A Julius Caesar Unit.
+See also A Julius Caesar Unit.

 Shakespeare's MacBeth: Fear and the Motives of Evil

 A high school lesson plan from EDSITEment.

 You Kiss by the Book.

 An Internet-based secondary lesson plan.
 See also Pre-Reading for Romeo and Juliet and Juliet vs. Laura: Analyzing Sonnet Structure in Romeo and Juliet.